navjas73/njllrd_proj1/README.md

 - For dual arm mode, initialize the grippers such that they grip the blocks at a downward 45 degree angle from opposite sides. ie, left arm from the left and right arm from the right

 Notes:
 - Commands can be sent after an action has been completed by publishing a new message using "rostopic pub command std_msgs/String" as before.
 The first mode should finish before commanding a new mode.
 The controller will not allow a command to the existing configuration.
+If a command is sent while an action is being performed, that new command will be ignored.
 - The initial configuration cannot be scattered.
 - In single arm mode, initialize the right arm vertically above the uppermost block.